ochui/FreePOS/README.md

 3. Visit /installer in your browser & follow the installation wizard.

-4. Login to the admin dashboard at /admin, from the menu go to Settings -> Utilities and make sure the feed server has been started successfully.
+4. Login to the admin dashboard at /admin, from the menu go to Settings -> General Settings to configure your store details and other settings.
+For real-time features, you will need to setup the socket server or use a third party service like Pusher or Ably.